-Claimants should also be aware that College administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
-For purposes of the Timely Warning requirement, the College will not disclose a Complaint’s name.
+Reporting Parties should also be aware that College administrators must issue immediate timely warnings for incidents reported to them that are confirmed to pose a substantial threat of bodily harm or danger to members of the campus community.
+For purposes of the Timely Warning requirement, the College will not disclose a Reporting Party’s name.
 However, the College will provide enough information for community members to make safety decisions in light of the danger.
 The reporters for timely warning purposes are exactly the same as detailed in the paragraph above.

 II.
 Family Educational Rights and Privacy Act (“FERPA”)

-A finding that a violation of HMC’s sexual misconduct policy has occurred will become a part of the educational record of the Respondent, if the Respondent is a student.
+A finding that a violation of HMC’s sexual misconduct policy has occurred will become a part of the educational record of the Responding Party, if the Responding Party is a student.
 The educational records of students are protected from release under a federal law, FERPA.
 The College complies with FERPA regulations regarding the privacy of student records and observes the following exceptions to FERPA as mandated by the Clery Act:

-- The Claimant(s) in a non-consensual sexual contact/intercourse incident have the right to be informed of the finding, and sanction(s) of the investigation, in writing, without condition or limitation.
+- The Responding Party(ies) in a non-consensual sexual contact/intercourse incident have the right to be informed of the finding, and sanction(s) of the investigation, in writing, without condition or limitation.